Basic Income and the United Nations

 “As the rate of new COVID-19 cases accelerates across the developing world, it exposes the potentially devastating costs of job losses and income reversals.
 Unconditional emergency cash transfers can mitigate the worst immediate effects of the COVID-19 crisis on poor and near-poor households that do not currently have access to social assistance or insurance protection.
 This paper provides estimates for a Temporary Basic Income (TBI), a minimum guaranteed income above the poverty line, for vulnerable people in 132 developing countries.”

-Read more and download the booklet, 27 pages, here.
+Read more and download the booklet, 27 pages, here. - Partnership with BIEN – February 2021

-United Nations Women (UN Women)
+UN Women – United Nations Women

-Universal basic income: Potential and limitations from a gender perspective
+In 2021, UN Women published: Universal basic income: Potential and limitations from a gender perspective

-"Over the past decades, universal basic income (UBI) has repeatedly been put forward as a means to address increasing labour market precarity, jobless growth, and rising poverty and inequality.
+- “Over the past decades, universal basic income (UBI) has repeatedly been put forward as a means to address increasing labour market precarity, jobless growth, and rising poverty and inequality.
 Most recently, proponents have argued that UBI could provide much-needed protection in the face of economic, environmental, and health crises, such as COVID-19.

-The implications of UBI for gender equality have received insufficient attention in these debates, despite the fact that feminists have long discussed its pros and cons.
+- The implications of UBI for gender equality have received insufficient attention in these debates, despite the fact that feminists have long discussed its pros and cons.
 Some feminists hold that an unconditional income independent of paid work would enhance women’s agency in families, households, the workplace, and the community, with particular benefit for those facing multiple and intersecting forms of discrimination.
 Others caution that, in a climate of fiscal tightening and austerity, UBI could be used to justify the rollback of state responsibility and funding for other essential support measures, including care services, housing, education, and health care.

-Building on their contributions, this policy brief discusses the potential and limitations of UBI from a gender perspective and points to some of the specific design features that policymakers need to consider to make UBI work for women and transgender and gender-diverse people."
+- Building on their contributions, this policy brief discusses the potential and limitations of UBI from a gender perspective and points to some of the specific design features that policymakers need to consider to make UBI work for women and transgender and gender-diverse people.”

 The policy brief is available to download and read here.
-(7 pages pdf)

-United Nations Children's Fund (UNICEF)
+UNICEF – United Nations Children’s Fund

 Originally known as the United Nations International Children’s Emergency Fund, UNICEF is now officially the United Nations Children’s Fund.

-In June 2020, UNICEF published a report:
+- In June 2020, UNICEF published a report:

 Universal child benefits, Policy issues and options